Can't share this digest on Facebook? Here's why.

 This prompted Cesar Bengzon and several other retired judges and justices to question the constitutionality of the veto made by the President.
 The President was represented by then Executive Secretary Franklin Drilon.

 ISSUE: Whether or not the veto of the President on that portion of the General Appropriations bill is constitutional.

-HELD: The Justices of the Court have vested rights to the accrued pension that is due to them in accordance to Republic Act 1797.
+HELD: No. The Justices of the Court have vested rights to the accrued pension that is due to them in accordance to Republic Act 1797 which was never repealed.
 The president has no power to set aside and override the decision of the Supreme Court neither does the president have the power to enact or amend statutes promulgated by her predecessors much less to the repeal of existing laws.